Friedrich Wilhelm Ritschl

-Friedrich Wilhelm Ritschl (6 April 1806 – 9 November 1876), a first cousin of theologian Albrecht Ritschl, was a German scholar best known for his studies of Plautus.
+Friedrich Wilhelm Ritschl (/de/; 6 April 1806 – 9 November 1876) was a German scholar best known for his studies of Plautus.

 Biography

-Ritschl was born in Großvargula, in present-day Thuringia.
+Ritschl was born in Großvargula, Prussia.
 His family, in which culture and poverty were hereditary, were Protestants who had migrated several generations earlier from Bohemia.
 Ritschl was fortunate in his school training, at a time when the great reform in the higher schools of Prussia had not yet been thoroughly carried out.
 His chief teacher, Spitzner, a pupil of Gottfried Hermann, divined the boy's genius and allowed it free growth, applying only so much either of stimulus or of restraint as was absolutely needful.
 After a wasted year at the University of Leipzig, where Hermann stood at the zenith of his fame, Ritschl passed in 1826 to Halle.

 Here he came under the powerful influence of Christian Karl Reisig, a young Hermannianer with exceptional talent, a fascinating personality and a rare gift for instilling into his pupils his own ardour for classical study.
-The great controversy between the Realists and the Verbalists was then at its height, and Ritschl naturally sided with Hermann against Böckh.
+The great controversy between the Realists and the Verbalists was then at its height, and Ritschl naturally sided with Hermann against August Böckh.
 The early death of Reisig in 1828 did not sever Ritschl from Halle, where he began his professorial career with a great reputation and brilliant success, but soon hearers fell away, and the pinch of poverty compelled his removal to Breslau, where he reached the rank of ordinary professor in 1834, and held other offices.